mclate/fastapi-ws-router/README.md

 ## Connection handlers

-Connection handers are exposed as decorators similar to the event handlers.
+Connection handlers are exposed as decorators similar to the event handlers.

 ### `on_connect`